 Learn more about Central Boiler.

 It is a safe and efficient way to heat your home.
 The Central Boiler outdoor furnace is designed to look like an attractive storage building and is installed outside, away from the home or building being heated.
-A water jacket surrounds the furnace firebox and the heat is transferred from the wood fire to the water.
+A water jacket surrounds the furnace firebox and the heat is transferred from the firebox to the water.

 A water jacket surrounds the furnace firebox and heat exchanger, and heated water is circulated to the home or building through insulated underground pipes -- an efficient way to move heat over distances.
 A Central Boiler outdoor furnace is designed to work with any existing heating system.
 Water-to-air or water-to-water heat exchangers or direct circulation conveys the heat into the structure's forced-air furnace, boiler or radiant floor heating system.
 This allows you normal thermostatic control.
 Central Boiler outdoor furnaces can provide heat for all your domestic hot water by adding a water-to-water heat exchanger, and you can save even more per month!
 Central Boiler outdoor furnaces also have the ability to heat multiple buildings, such as a garage, workshop, shed, greenhouse, or barn.
 It can even be used to heat a swimming pool or hot tub.